glorpus-work/gotya/ROADMAP.md

 **Status**: Not implemented
-**Description**: Implement `gotya list` command to show installed packages only **Implementation**: Create list functionality to display currently installed packages from the local database **Note**: User clarified that list should focus on installed packages only, not available packages **Effort**: 1-2 days
+**Description**: Implement `gotya list` command to show installed packages only **Implementation**: Create list functionality to display currently installed packages from the local database **Requirements**:
+- Tabular output format only (no JSON/YAML for now)
+- Filter by package name (optional flag)
+- Show package-name and package-version
+- No categories support (doesn't exist yet)
+- Skip outdated detection for now (too complex) **Note**: User clarified that list should focus on installed packages only, not available packages **Effort**: 1-2 days